 China's Large Position in U.S. Treasuries

-China, which owned an estimated $1.268 trillion in U.S. Treasuries, is the number-one investor among foreign governments, according to the June 2014 figures released by the U.S. Treasury.
-This amounts to over 21% of the U.S. debt held overseas and about 7.2% of the United States' total debt load.
+China, which owns an estimated $1.1 trillion in U.S. Treasuries, is the number-two investor among foreign governments, according to the May 2021 figures released by the U.S. Treasury.
+This amounts to over 15% of the U.S. debt held overseas and about 3.6% of the United States' total debt load.

 Why These Big Numbers Aren't Necessarily a Problem

-There are two reasons why China's huge investment in U.S. government bonds has stirred controversy in recent years for two reasons pertaining to perceived risk.
+China's huge investment in U.S. government bonds has stirred controversy in recent years for two reasons pertaining to perceived risk.

-That may seem like a potential danger until you consider why China is buying so much U.S. debt.
-The reason is highly technical in nature, but the short answer is that China is buying Treasuries to help depress the value of its currency (the yuan).
+This may seem like a potential danger until you consider why China buys so much U.S. debt.
+Although the reason can get highly technical, in short, China buys Treasuries to help depress the value of its currency, the yuan.
 A cheaper yuan makes the country's exports less expensive for foreign buyers, thereby keeping the country's export-based economy chugging along.

-It’s also important to keep in mind that since China holds such a large position in U.S. debt, the nation has a vested interest in maintaining the health of the Treasury market.
-Naturally, this provides ample motivation for China to avoid any action that would cause Treasury prices to plunge.
+Since China holds such a large position in U.S. debt, the nation has a vested interest in maintaining the health of the Treasury market.
+Subsequently, this motivates China to avoid actions that could cause Treasury prices to plunge.

 Don't Overemphasize Global Trends

 The bottom line here is that the rising level of U.S. debt is problematic.
 To many citizens, the high percentage of Treasuries now owned by a rising economic rival seems even more troublesome.
-While little reason exists to expect that China will engage in any actions that would amount to economic warfare, it may nonetheless be compelled to buy fewer Treasuries due to its decreasing trade surplus.
+While little reason exists to expect that China will engage in any actions amounting to economic warfare, it may still be compelled to buy fewer Treasuries due to its decreasing trade surplus.

-That said, individual investors are always better served by constructing their bond portfolios based on their own specific situation rather than news headlines or broader global trends.
+Individual investors are better served by constructing their bond portfolios based on their own specific situation rather than news headlines or broader global trends.